Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it refers to facing a series of challenges or tests, often with the expectation of difficulty.
-"Gauntlet" refers metaphorically to a harsh trial or ordeal, and the phrase does not describe the literal act of running, making it idiomatic.
+"Gauntlet" refers metaphorically to a harsh trial or ordeal, and the idiom does not describe the literal act of running, making it idiomatic.

 Origin: